mvcisback/improvisers/README.md

 Example of [Reactive Control Improvisation (RCI)](http://algoimprov.org/reactive.html) due to [[1]](#rci-ref).

-**Note:** The above code was generated using the [rci](https://github.com/dfremont/rci) project.
+**Note:** The example above was generated using the [rci](https://github.com/dfremont/rci) project.
 The goal is to soon port this example to the improvisers library.

 # Installation